coryfklein/coryfklein.github.io/_posts/2015-09-17-a-working-vi-mode-indicator-in-zsh.md

-# A working vi mode indicator in zsh
+---
+title: A Working VI Mode Indicator in ZSH
+---

 Thanks to [@dougblackio][1]'s article [Adding Vi To Your Zsh][2], I have this awesome `vi` mode indicator in my zsh.